makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     * the (unweighted) average PL exponent is qualitatively better at discriminating well-trained versus poorly-trained models
   * PL-based metrics can also be used to
-    * characterize ﬁne-scale model properties, including what we call layer-wise Correlation Flow, in well-trained and poorly-trained models;
+    * characterize fine-scale model properties, including what we call layer-wise Correlation Flow, in well-trained and poorly-trained models;
-    * evaluate model enhancements (eg distillation, ﬁne-tuning, etc.)
+    * evaluate model enhancements (eg distillation, fine-tuning, etc.)
   * a theoretically principled empirical evaluation
     * by far the largest, most detailed, and most comprehensive to date
     * the theory we apply was developed previously 1–3